 Can I swap to the VCE if I change my mind?

 Yes.
-Students who change their mind and want to swap to the VCE, or if they want to pursue the VCE after completing the VCAL, any VCE units successfully completed as part of their VCAL will count towards their VCE.
+Students who change their mind can swap to the VCE.
+If students want to pursue the VCE after completing the VCAL, any VCE units successfully completed as part of their VCAL will count towards their VCE.
 Students may also be able to transfer credits for other VET units and modules completed as part of their VCAL.

-Students and parents are encouraged to discuss student pathways with their Learning Leaders, Learner Advisors, teachers and careers counsellors to ensure the student has enough credits in their programme to enable them to achieve either the VCAL or VCE certificates.
-NOTE: Students must meet the English requirements for VCE (Please refer to the “How is VCE assessed”.)
+Students and parents are encouraged to discuss student pathways with their Learning Leaders, Learner Advisors, teachers and careers counsellors to ensure the student has enough credits in their program to enable them to achieve either the VCAL or VCE certificates.
+NOTE: Students must meet the English requirements for VCE (Please referr to “How is VCE assessed”.)

 Can I swap over to VCAL from VCE?

 Yes, however, it is strongly advised that this takes place within the first 4 weeks of the school year.
-Due to the structure of the VCAL Careers Enterprise and Opportunity (CEO) programme and the initial 8 weeks intensive delivery in the Skills Acquisition and Training (SAT), those students who miss this important part often struggle to meet the requirements of the certificate level in that calendar year.
+Due to the structure of the VCAL Business Pathways Program (BPP) and the initial 9 weeks intensive delivery in the Essential Skills Program (ESP), those students who miss this important part often struggle to meet the requirements of the certificate level in that calendar year.

 How is VCAL assessed?

-The VCAL is includes accredited courses/certificates.
+The VCAL included accredited courses/certificates.
 The VCAL program is assessed by mentor teachers in accordance with assessment requirements for each part of the program.
 The VCAL’s flexibility enables students to undertake a study program that suits their interests and learning levels.

 Fully accredited modules and units are selected for the following four compulsory strands.